miumiu5228/ClientInfoSystem/README.md

 # Clients Information System
 The system stores information about its clients and the interactions done with clients.
-I develop it with ASP .Net Core.
-Connect with the database by using Entity Framework Core.
-Also, creating and updating database with EF Core Code First approach using migrations.
+I develop it with ASP .Net Core, and I connect it with the server by using Entity Framework Core.
+Also, I create and update database with EF Core Code First approach using migrations.
 The application include the register and login-in page, homepage, interaction page, etc. The business logic was implemented to extract the correct data and presented in the client side.
 Also this website contains the webpages, decorated by the BOOTSTRAP.

-<li>The home page displays the dashboard of the Employees list and the Clients list.</li>
+<li>The home page displays the dashboard of the employees list and the clients list.</li>
 <li>The login page also has a cookie authentication to check if the time expired.</li>
 <li>Employee name and Client name are clickable.
 The page will direct to the page that displays all the interaction that is related to the client or Employee. </li>